 Ting Mobile has some exciting news for its customers.
 Earlier today, the mobile virtual network operator (MVNO) announced that it has struck a deal with Apple.
 Based on the announcement, the MVNO will start selling the latest iPhones as well as offer AppleCare protection for these devices.
 Not to mention, certified used iPhone devices may be procured directly from Apple through Ting.
 Each iPhone purchased is eligible for financing of up to 24 months.

 It appears that in the next few days, mobile virtual network operator RingPlus will be no more.
 But another MVNO, Ting Mobile, will be looking to benefit from major US wireless carrier Sprint’s upcoming shut down of RingPlus.
+Ting (which is operated by Tucows) currently provides coverage to 245,000 devices across 151,000 accounts, and during the final quarter of last year, it managed to gain over 4,000 new customers and 10,000 handsets.

 Sprint has threatened to discontinue service to mobile virtual network operator RingPlus for non-payment, and it could happen by February 11th.
 Apparently, the MVNO has filed a lawsuit against the major US wireless carrier, claiming that Sprint is involved in fraudulent practices.
 Moreover, RingPlus is seeking in its filing to stop or at least postpone the shut down.

 Ting has decided to drop its data prices, and the carrier is doing it in a very unique way.
 After its customers go beyond the first gigabyte, each gigabyte of mobile data used thereafter, shared or combined across all handsets under one account, will be priced at $10 a gigabyte.
 For current customers of Ting, the price drop will apply in their next full billing cycle.
+As for new customers, the change in data prices will take effect immediately upon sign up.

 Consumer Cellular, Ting, and Republic Wireless were among the wireless carriers that scored the highest ratings in terms of customer satisfaction, according to the results of the latest survey conducted by Consumer Reports.
+What about Verizon Wireless, AT&T, T-Mobile, and Sprint, the so-called Big Four wireless carriers in the United States?
+Consumer Reports rates them near the bottom of the rankings.

 Have you got an unlocked AT&T or T-Mobile handset, and are currently looking for an inexpensive carrier for your smartphone?
 Look no further because mobile virtual network operator Ting has just announced that its GSM network service is now in "open beta."
 This means that you will not need an invite to be able to sign up for this service.